Separation & Divorce

 Aside from the four “fault" grounds for divorce, the State of South Carolina also recognizes a “no-fault" ground for divorce.
 That “no-fault" ground is called “Living Separate and Apart for One Year Without Cohabitation" and, in order to be eligible, you and your spouse must intentionally and continuously live in separate residences for at least one year prior to filing for divorce.

-Regardless of whether divorce is sought pursuant to one of the four “fault” grounds or the one “no-fault” ground, the state requires that the party filing for divorce proves at least one of these grounds with legally sufficient evidence.
-In this context, “legally sufficient” evidence refers to evidence that satisfies the Court that one of the grounds exists — this is usually done with the assistance of third-party testimony, whether that testimony be from a family member or friend who can attest firsthand that you and your spouse have indeed lived separate and apart for one year, testimony from a Private Investigator providing evidence of infidelity, or testimony from a doctor or law enforcement officer supporting a finding of spousal abuse.
+Regardless of whether divorce is sought pursuant to one of the four “fault" grounds or the one “no-fault" ground, the state requires that the party filing for divorce proves at least one of these grounds with legally sufficient evidence.
+In this context, “legally sufficient" evidence refers to evidence that satisfies the Court that one of the grounds exists.
+This is usually achieved through the assistance of third-party testimony, which may be testimony from a family member or friend who can attest firsthand that you and your spouse have indeed lived separate and apart for one year, from a Private Investigator providing evidence of infidelity, or from a doctor or law enforcement officer supporting a finding of spousal abuse.

-Whether you are looking to file for Separate Support and Maintenance or Divorce, or whether you have already been confronted with paperwork from your spouse, feel free to contact us for a free initial consultation.
+Whether you are looking to file for Separate Support and Maintenance or Divorce, or whether you have already been confronted with paperwork from your spouse, feel free to contact us today.